bgkillas/kalc/README.md

 --tabbed toggles tabbed display for matrixes
 --debug displays computation time in nanoseconds

-- flags can be executed in runtime just without the dashes\n\
+- flags can be executed in runtime just without the dashes
 - Type "exit" to exit the program
 - Type "clear" to clear the screen
 - Type "history [arg]" to see the history, arg indexes it if specified